Latvia vs Estonia: Company incorporation process

 *Legal contact person is required if management board of Estonian limited company is located abroad.
 Legal contact person of Estonian company can be licensed service provider with physical office in Estonia.
 In situations where company has appointed legal contact person, then registered address of contact person shall be considered as registered address of the company.

 Required in Latvia.
 Post box is not allowed at the moment.
 This basically means that according to the Civil Code and The Commercial Law of the Republic of Latvia all companies which are registered in Latvia must be managed from Latvia.
 Such position is explained by country’s supported “real-seat theory” according to principles of Company Law.
-It is possible that in the future Latvian Government will adopt changes allowing post box as registered address, considering that international business is becoming more virtual.
-The real-life situation shows that it is possible to manage Latvian company remotely at the moment as well, however, there are slightly better options (Estonia).
+It is possible that in the future Latvian Government will adopt changes allowing post box as a registered address, considering that international business is becoming more virtual.
+The real-life situation shows that it is possible to manage Latvian company remotely at the moment as well.

 Share capital contribution: